 Overall, there are advantages and disadvantages to holding title as either joint tenancy, tenants in common, or community property.
 It is important to consult with a lawyer and or accountant to find out the best choices for your particular situation.
 If you have any real estate questions please contact us.

-The information above should not be deemed reliable.
+DISCLOSURE: The information above should not be deemed reliable.
 Reader to do their own due diligence in regards to the topic presented above.
 Please consult with your lawyer or accountant.